m7a/lp-backup-tests/README.md

 Conclusion
 ==========

-There is also a certain disparity between _problems_ and _features_ here: I personally can do without most of the features but do not like to live with the problems.
+There is a certain disparity between _problems_ and _features_ here: I personally can do without most of the features but do not like to live with the problems.
 Additionally, backup is a _must have_ but also not something one gets in touch with often as the processes themselves are automated at least